MrPickles/Cloudy-the-Discord-Bot/README.md

 2. Start talking!

 That's all you need to do.
 Additionally, Cloudy will expose several Discord commands.
-We will discuss them in more detail in the next section.
-Here are a _some of them_ to whet your appetite:
+We will discuss all of them in more detail in the next section.
+As an example, here are _some of them_ to whet your appetite:

-* `/amongus` can fetch the maps in _Among Us_.
+* `/amongus` fetches the maps in _Among Us_.
-* `/switch` will allow you to change the bot's interaction mode.
+* `/switch` allows you to change the bot's interaction mode.
+* `/eth price` shows the current Ethereum price.
 * `/help` will list out all other commands and a getting started guide.

 We will discuss the remaining commands and features next.
 Onwards!